‘It’s scary’: Criminals use vehicles to smash into Seattle garages to steal valuables, neighbors say

 “If everybody is quiet, nobody talks about it, it’s going to keep happening.
 Somebody has to speak up,” he said.

-Hani Farrah, who also lives near the complex, said she’s concerned for people living inside the complex, who are at-risk or vulnerable, including children.
+Hani Farrah, who also lives near the complex, said she’s concerned for people living inside the comlplex, who are at-risk or vulnerable, including children.

 “People could be inside.
 There might be dogs inside.
 There might be children.
 There’s a lot of concerns there.
 It’s pretty messed up.
 I hope people in Seattle get their mental health, that’s a very big priority in Seattle, and if these people are doing these things, they have some mental health issues.
 They’re not concerned about their own safety and other’s safety.”